Brian-ovita/Brian-ovita/README.md

 - 👋 Hi, I’m @Brian-ovita
 - 👀 I’m interested in data science, app development and web development using R, Python (django) and Kotlin (Android)
-- 🌱 I’m currently learning SQL,CS50, Android Associate Developer: Android Kotlin Path
+- 🌱 I’m currently learning MySQL,CS50x and Python
-- 💞️ I’m looking to collaborate on machine learning and web development
+- 💞️ I’m looking to collaborate on machine learning and data science
 - 📫 How to reach me ovita.brian@gmail.com | +254768951264

 <!---